 Some people use the term in reference to their direct romantic or sexual connections and others have a broader definition that encompasses metamours (partner of my partner) and telemours (the partner of my partner’s partner).

-An agreement made by all members of a Polyamorous network, also known as polycules, to be exclusive either romantically, sexually or both.
+An agreement made by all members of a polyamorous network, also known as a polycule, to be exclusive either romantically, sexually or both.

 Polyfidelity is often practiced as a measure of safer sex or when the members of the polycule feel saturated.